EstebanGameDevelopment/RemoteRobotController/Apps/README.md

 REMOTE DRONE CONTROLLER: APPS
 ----------------

-Here are the app used for the project:
+Here are the app used for the project.
+[Video tutorial](https://www.youtube.com/watch?v=ag0HZh6rDmM):

 * **RemoteDroneController_Android.apk:** APK to be used on Android smartphone or tablet devices